Note: The links in this post may be affiliate links. Read the full disclosure here.

 Start a Blessing Book

-One thing I have learned about negative thoughts is that they must be replaced with God-honoring thoughts otherwise they will just come back.
+One thing I have learned about putting away sinful or negative thoughts is that they must be replaced with God-honoring thoughts otherwise they will just come back.
 So, in response to a timely sermon from my pastor, I began a blessings book — A journal where I wrote the blessings that I currently had in the midst of it all.
 Honestly, it was hard to start — I didn’t feel blessed.
 So I copied Psalm 103:1-5 in the front to remind me.

 Bless the Lord, O my soul,